raulx222/aroma-lp-gapps/README.md

-# aroma-lp-gapps
+# AROMA LP-GAPPS

-This project is disscontinued!
+This project is discontinued!